pep-marshall/langschwert-regelwerk/English.md

        precedes the launching of the lunge or other offensive footwork, and the hit arrives at the latest when the front foot hits the ground.

-5. Attacks with step-forward-lunge or other compound footwork are not defined in this rulebook.
+5. Attacks with a step-lunge or other compound footwork are not defined in this rulebook.
-    Priority is assigned based on the start of the (attack with) lunge other simple offensive footwork, while steps in any case are considered as preparations.
+    Priority is assigned based on the start of the (attack with) lunge other simple offensive footwork.
+Steps prior to lunges are considered as preparations.

 6. Actions, simple or compound, steps or feints, which are executed with bent arms, are not considered as attacks but as preparations, laying themselves open to the initiation of the